 Obstacle and Desensitization Fun

 Another great thing to do with your horse when it’s too wet to ride is working on obstacles and desensitization.
-Get yourself some ground poles, cones, flags, balloons, even one of those “scary steer heads” that many horses lose their minds over, and find a nice area where its easy and safe to walk.
-Begin introducing your horse to these things little by little, and make your inability to get into the saddle a good learning time.
+Get yourself some ground poles, cones, flags, balloons, even one of those “scary steer heads” that many horses lose their minds over.
+Find a nice area where its easy and safe to walk.
+Introduce your horse to these things little by little.
+Turn your inability to get into the saddle a good learning time.
 It’s always best to begin desensitization on the ground anyway, why not do so when you aren’t able to ride?

 We hope that these rainy season riding strategies help you make your way through the next couple of months.
-Remember, April is just around the corner and you’ll be hitting the spring trails in no time!
+Remember, Spring will be here soon , but now is the time to enjoy wet weather riding strategies.